New Zealand Association of Scientists: History

 The history of the Association is documented in a sequence of articles in the NZ Science Review (NZSR) written by Geoff Gregory.
 In addition, Gregory wrote a condensed version of these articles for the Journal of the Royal Society of New Zealand.
 Gregory, educated at Oxford, spent his career in information sciences in the N.Z. science sector both with the DSIR and the New Zealand Geological Survey.
-He edited the NZSR from 1974-1984.
+He edited the NZSR from 1974 to 1984.
 The first installment of the NZAS history runs from 1941 until 1954.
-Initially formed as the New Zealand Association of Scientific Workers, an inaugural meeting with a ‘large attendance’ was held at the Central Library Hall in Wellington in December 1941.
-The meeting defined the objective of the new organisation being ‘to secure the wider application of science and the scientific method for the welfare of society and to promote the interests of scientific workers’.
+Initially formed as the New Zealand Association of Scientific Workers, an inaugural meeting with a "large attendance" was held at the Central Library Hall in Wellington in December 1941.
+The meeting defined the objective of the new organisation being "to secure the wider application of science and the scientific method for the welfare of society and to promote the interests of scientific workers".

 The Association's first President was W.B.
 (Bill) Sutch, an economist, historian, writer, public servant, and public intellectual.
 Gregory's article suggests the initial impetus for the Association lay mainly with Sutch.
 Despite this, Sutch's involvement with the Association was brief as he was called up for military service.
 Sutch would later be charged and acquitted of trying to pass New Zealand Government information to the Soviet Union.
 Initial membership numbers were over 100.
 Much of the early phase of the Association was taken up in response to the Second World War.
-With editorials and Presidential addresses emphasising 'exploring new horizons opened up through intensive war-time research' and that the ‘future of science and of scientists must be fought for, not in the laboratory, but in the broader sphere of society’.
+With editorials and Presidential addresses emphasising "exploring new horizons opened up through intensive war-time research" and that the "future of science and of scientists must be fought for, not in the laboratory, but in the broader sphere of society".

 Right from the outset the Association was focused on improving the salaries of scientific workers as well as seeking gender equality who were even more poorly paid than the average worker.
 Despite these initiatives, the Association determined that it was not a trade union.
 This appears to be for a number of reasons, one of which was the perception around Unions.
 So much so, that in 1954 the Association changed its name to the New Zealand Association of Scientists and registered as an incorporated society in New Zealand In that same year, Earnest Marsden became Patron of the Association.

 The place of science technicians formed a significant thread for the Association over the decades with surveys as well as the suggestion of forming a separate technicians association.
 Another initiative was the development of a directory of scientists for a time when such information was difficult to easily access in one place.
 The Association also identified a dearth of science policy and encouraged governments to consider the economic benefits of scientific research.
 The Association was also an early supporter of school science fairs, encouraging the initiative to be run nationally.